Marked Revised 6.17.23

 BYLAWS OF THE NATIONAL COUNCIL ON DISABILITY

-The National Council on Disability (the “Council”) is an independent federal agency composed of 15 Council Members appointed by the President and confirmed by the United States Senate.
-The Council is charged with promoting policies, programs, practices, and procedures that guarantee equal opportunity to all individuals with disabilities, and to empower individuals with disabilities to achieve economic self-sufficiency, independent living, and inclusion and integration into all aspects of society.
+The National Council on Disability (the “Council”) is an independent federal agency composed of 9 Council Members appointed by the President and Congress.
+The Council is charged with promoting policies, programs, practices, and procedures that guarantee equal opportunity to all individuals with disabilities, and to empower individuals with disabilities throughout the country, in tribal lands and in United States territories, to achieve economic self-sufficiency, independent living, and inclusion and integration into all aspects of society.

 ARTICLE 1 DEFINITIONS

-Section 1.2 “Council Member(s)” means any member(s) of the Council who have been appointed by the President and continue to serve in accordance with the Authorizing Statute.
+“Council Member(s)” means any member(s) of the Council who have been appointed by the President and Congress and continue to serve in accordance with the Authorizing Statute.